cmu-delphi/exploration-tooling/README.md

 ### Debugging

-Targets in parallel mode conflccts with debugging because it ignores `browser()` statements.
+Targets in parallel mode conflicts with debugging because it ignores `browser()` statements.
 To debug a target named `yourTarget`:

 1. set `DEBUG_MODE=true` in `.Renviron`
 2. insert a browser in the relevant function